 Colors have their magic and effect on our moods and behaviors.
 They change the vibe and make us feel differently.
-With different elements like warm, cool and neutrals, these colors emit a vibe that rests with us bringing about a change in our temperament too.
+With different elements like warm, cool, and neutrals, these colors emit a vibe that rests with us bringing about a change in our temperament too.
 The color scheme is integral to making an impact on the user.
-This is the reason why most of the web designers emphasize creating their color mix for designing logos, background, etc.
+This is the reason why most the web designers emphasize creating their color mix for designing logos, backgrounds, etc.

 Color plays a very vital role in defining how the website shall appeal to the audience.
-Covering aspects like the navigation bar, logo, fonts, backgrounds, etc. Web Design company creates several hues of colors to bring that perfect balance.
+Covering aspects like the navigation bar, logo, fonts, backgrounds, etc. Web Design Company creates several hues of colors to bring that perfect balance.
 Because colors, their tones, elements, and hues should complement each other and create a balance for the best visuals!
-Here is how they try mastering color theory for web design.
+Here is how they try to master color theory for web design.

 Color Considerations When Designing!

 The color palette has several shades defining several different emotions for different people.
 These can be best understood as elements.
 Colors like red, maroon, orange, etc are called warm colors motivating, invigorating, and creating a sense of warmth in the audience.
 The colors like purple, blue, and green are called cool colors as they have sedative tendencies making one feel light, liberated, and free.
 And then there are neutrals like yellows, whites, off-whites, mustard, etc. which pacify the shades of other colors while emitting strong positive vibes.
 The balance between warm and cool colors helps create a subtle palette that creates a good effect on all.
 Web designers can aim to use these colors smartly to express their vision as per their likes.

 Defining a Hierarchy of Colors on the Web Page